AustinLimanek/reading-notes/class01.md

 is quite nice.
   > We hold these truths

-you can also use the strange backwards half-quote symbol to have `code` on the page!
+you can also use the strange backward half-quote symbol to have `code` on the page!

 #### Mastering Markdown on GitHub